jgraichen/restify/README.md

 Restify can be used to consume hypermedia REST APIs (like GitHubs), to build a site-specific library or to use within your own backend services.

-Restify is build upon
+Restify is build upon the following libraries:

 * [obligation](https://github.com/jgraichen/obligation)
 * [addressable](https://github.com/sporkmonger/addressable)

-provided HTTP adapters for
+It provides HTTP adapters to use with:

 * [em-http-request](https://github.com/igrigorik/em-http-request)
 * [celluloid-io](https://github.com/celluloid/celluloid-io) / [http](https://github.com/httprb/http) (experimental)